Power-law banded random matrix ensemble as a model for quantum many-body Hamiltonians

 In addition, random matrices are natural models for disordered quantum many-body systems~\cite{Vojta19}, which are intensely studied currently, e.g., in the context of many-body localization~\cite{Abanin19, Sierant24} and quantum computation~\cite{Gyenis21, Berke22, Boerner24}.
 Thus, we expect the many-body interpretation of PLBRMs to be of interest for studies on ergodicity breaking and localization in disordered interacting quantum many-body systems.
 This perspective has been pursued for both the PLBRM ensemble~\cite{Rao22} and for the closely related ultrametric ensemble~\cite{Suntajs_Hopjan_DeRoeck_Vidmar_PRR2024_avalanche_ultrametric}.

 We proposed and compared three different ways to assign many-body product basis states to the basis vectors of the random matrices.
 Our Gray code labeling scheme improves on the previously used binary labeling scheme.
-We explained the need to apply `site randomization' in order to ensure that the resulting many-body Hamiltonians are spatially uniform.
+We explained the need to apply ``site randomization'' to ensure that the resulting many-body Hamiltonians are spatially uniform.
 Using this setup, we focused on a particular physical property of the resulting Hamiltonians, namely, the half-system bipartite eigenstate entanglement entropy $S_\text{ent}$.
 We examined the behavior of $S_\text{ent}$ in each of the phases.
-For all the labeling schemes, the common features are: (1) In the fully ergodic phase, $\alpha < \frac{1}{2}$, the eigenstate entanglement entropy saturates the bound for fully ergodic states ($S_\text{ent}\to S_\text{Page}$) over the complete spectrum .
-(2) In the weakly ergodic phase, $\frac{1}{2} < \alpha < 1$, there is significant variation across the spectrum: the bulk and edge eigenstates have different scaling behaviors.
+For all the labeling schemes, the common features are: (1) In the fully ergodic phase, $\alpha < \frac{1}{2}$, the eigenstate entanglement entropy saturates the bound for fully ergodic states ($S_\text{ent}\to S_\text{Page}$) over the complete spectrum.
+(2) In the weakly ergodic phase, $\frac{1}{2} < \alpha < 1$, there is significant variation across the spectrum: the spectral bulk and spectral edge eigenstates have different scaling behaviors.
 (3) In the localized phase $\alpha>1$, the complete spectrum shows area law or at least sub-volume law behavior.

-For the thermodynamic limit, these behaviors imply, firstly, that a sharp change should be seen in the edge $S_\text{ent}$ at the boundary between the fully and weakly ergodic phases (at $\alpha=\frac{1}{2}$), and secondly, that a sharp change should be seen in the bulk $S_\text{ent}$ at the boundary between the weakly ergodic and localized phases (at $\alpha=1$).
+For the thermodynamic limit, these behaviors imply, firstly, that a sharp change should be seen in the spectral edge $S_\text{ent}$ at the critical point between the fully and weakly ergodic phases (at $\alpha=\frac{1}{2}$), and secondly, that a sharp change should be seen in the bulk $S_\text{ent}$ at the critical point between the weakly ergodic and localized phases (at $\alpha=1$).
 We have confirmed this expectation by analyzing the finite-size crossings in the $S_\text{ent}$ versus $\alpha$ curves.